railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 * 30% one month after the system has gone into production.

 In this case you should create several invoices for the one Sales Order.
-You have two options for this:
+You have to do for this:

 * Do not handle invoicing automatically from the Sales Order but carry out manual invoicing instead,

-* Create draft invoices and then link to them in the third tab :guilabel:`History` of the Sales Order, in the :guilabel:`Related
-  Invoices` section.
-When you create an invoice from the order, OpenERP deducts the amounts of the invoices already linked to the order to calculate the proposed invoice value.

 Cost-reimbursement Contracts
 ----------------------------